 9. Museum of Modern Art Inclusion (1957)

 The 300 SL Gullwing’s design transcended the world of automobiles and entered the realm of art.
 In 1957, the car was added to the collection of the Museum of Modern Art (MoMA) in New York.
-Its inclusion was recognition of its sleek and futuristic design, making it not only a triumph of engineering but also a piece of cultural history.
+Its inclusion was a recognition of its sleek and futuristic design.
+This made it not only a triumph of engineering but also a classic car to reckon with in terms of cultural heritage.

-This moment highlighted the Gullwing’s influence on automotive design and cemented its status as an icon.
+This moment highlighted this particular classic car’s influence on automotive design and cemented its status as an icon.

 10. Record Auction Prices and Collector Status